vbuxbaum/flake8-linter-action/README.md

 **Required**

-Pull Request number triggered the build.
+Pull Request number that triggered the build.

 ## Configure rules and analysis via `setup.cfg`